 The first grocery haul for a new place is serious.
 From salt and pepper to meats and veggies, you’ll probably need a helping hand (and an Uber!).

 Uptowners can head to Kings on Shipyard Lane, Trader Joes at 1350 Willow, or ShopRite on 9th and Madison for all your grocer needs.
-For Midtown dwellers, ACME is located at 614 Clinton Street, while those with a downtown address can easily hit up Aspen Marketplace at 226 Washington Street, Basic Foods for organic produce at 204 Washington Street, or Sobseys Produce on 92 Bloomfield Street.
+For Midtown dwellers, ACME is located at 614 Clinton Street, while those with a downtown address can hit up Aspen Marketplace at 226 Washington Street, Basic Foods for organic produce at 204 Washington Street, or Sobseys Produce on 92 Bloomfield Street.
+Sprove Market Place is also coming downtown soon.
 There’s also a Whole Foods nearby in Weehawken.

 Get insider tips from our Facebook Insiders Group